tywalch/electrodb/README.md

 }
 ```

 Elements of the `unprocessed` array are unlike results received from a query.
-Instead of containing all the attributes of a record, an unprocessed record only includes the facets defined in the Table Index.
+Instead of containing all the attributes of a record, an unprocessed record only includes the composite attributes defined in the Table Index.
 This is in keeping with DynamoDB's practice of returning only Keys in the case of unprocessed records.
-For convenience, ElectroDB will return these keys as facets but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.
+For convenience, ElectroDB will return these keys as composite attributes but you can pass the [query option](#query-options) `{lastEvaluatedKeyRaw:true}` override this behavior and return the Keys as they came from DynamoDB.

 ### Update Record
-To update a record, pass all Table index facets to the update method and then pass `set` attributes that need to be updated.
+To update a record, pass all Table index composite attributes to the update method and then pass `set` attributes that need to be updated.
 This example contains an optional conditional expression.

-> Note: If your update includes changes to an attribute that is also a facet for a global secondary index, you must provide all facets for that index.
+> Note: If your update includes changes to an attribute that is also a composite attribute for a global secondary index, you must provide all composite attributes for that index.

 ```javascript
 await StoreLocations